Editorial Standards

 - Lien notices, Letter 3172, you have 30 days after the first five business days following the filing of the NFTL to submit a CDP request.
 Levy suspension works differently in lien cases, however taxpayers typically still get protection from levy on the periods in a timely levy-based CDP, and Appeals works the lien issues during the hearing.

-If you miss those windows, you can still ask for an Equivalent Hearing within one year of the notice, or within one year plus five business days in lien situations.
+If you miss those windows, you can still ask for an Equivalent Hearing within one year of the CDP levy notice, or within one year plus five business days from the filing date of the Notice of Federal Tax Lien in lien situations.
 Equivalent Hearings do not stop levies by statute and you usually cannot petition Tax Court if you disagree.

 What Actually Pauses, And For How Long

-A timely CDP request suspends levy activity that is the subject of the hearing, and it tolls the collection statute until you withdraw the request or the Appeals Notice of Determination becomes final plus an extra buffer period.
+A timely CDP request suspends levy activity that is the subject of the hearing, and it tolls the collection statute until you withdraw the request or the Appeals Notice of Determination (and any subsequent judicial review) becomes final.
 Equivalent Hearings do not toll the statute and do not automatically stop levies.

 There are exceptions, for example jeopardy, certain state refund levies, specific employment tax scenarios, or a court order allowing levy during litigation.
 These carve outs are rare, but they exist.